BrMacCath/DraftManager/README.md

 This draft style updates the frontmatter and adds the next draft number title to the page.

-## Copy

-This updates the frontmatter, states the completed draft version and creates the title for the next draft.

 ## Peterson-Walt-Frontmatter

 # Frontmatter